GoldenQubicle/sim1d/README.md

 # sim1d
-very early snapshot of a simulation engine
+very early snapshot of a simulation engine written in kotlin